lgbt-foundation/whitepaper/whitepaper.md

 With this background, Hornet found the recent innovations in fintech to be a perfect boost for the benefit of the whole community.
 It funded the initiation of the LGBT Token project with substantial budgets and rallied partners and advisors to secure its successful launch and adoption.

-` GRAPHIC: MORE LAUNCH PARTNERS TO BE ANNOUCNES SHORTLY `
+` GRAPHIC: MORE LAUNCH PARTNERS TO BE ANNOUNCED SHORTLY `